unctad-ai/eregulations-mcp-server/README.md

 ### `searchProcedures`

-Searches for procedures by name or applies specified filters.
+Searches for procedures by text and/or filters.

 Parameters:
-- `query`: Search query for procedures
+- `query`: Optional text search query
-- `filters`: Optional filters to apply (array format matching eRegulations API)
+- `filters`: Optional array of filters in the format `[{ filterId: number, filterOptionId: number }, ...]`

+### `getFilters`

+Gets available filter categories that can be used with searchProcedures.

+### `getFilterOptions`

+Gets available options for a specific filter category.

+Parameters:
+- `filterId`: ID of the filter to get options for

+## Prompt Templates

+The server provides prompt templates to guide LLMs in using the available tools correctly.
+These templates explain the proper format and parameters for each tool.
+LLM clients that support the MCP prompt templates capability will automatically receive these templates to improve their ability to work with the API.

 ## Development